Sienci-Labs/Resources/longmill/lm-advanced/lm-inductive-sensors.md

 ![](/_images/_longmill/_advanced/_ind-sensors/lm_ad_in_home-button.png){.aligncenter .size-medium}

-Additionally, if you first connect and need to bypass the alarm without homing, you can by pressing the “Unlock” yellow padlock button on the top left of the visualizer screen.
+Additionally, if you first connect and need to bypass the alarm without homing, you can by pressing the "Unlock" yellow padlock button on the top left of the visualizer screen.
 We do not recommend this usually, because it is safer to home first before running a cutting job.

 ![](/_images/_longmill/_advanced/_ind-sensors/lm_ad_in_unlock-button.png){.aligncenter .size-medium}